QingliangLi/d3workshop/README.md

 # D3 Workshop
 ## Introduction to D3
-D3 is a javascript library for manipulating documents based on data and is often used in conjunction with software tools like HTML, SVG, and CSS.
+Data-Driven Documents (D3) is a javascript library for manipulating documents based on data and is often used in conjunction with tools like HTML, SVG, and CSS.
 Essentially, it links data with what appears on the screen allowing the user to explore the information interactively.
 ### Key Components
 - #### HyperText Markup Language (HTML)
     - This is what web pages are made of and how you will ultimately present your information to the user.